Legal & Policies

 • The add-in operates largely locally for table generation.

-• The private GPU container automatically shuts down after a period of inactivity (scale-to-zero), limiting the data exposure surface.
+• The private GPU container OptIA Online automatically shuts down after a period of inactivity scale-to-zero, thereby limiting the data exposure surface.

-• GPU containers are isolated by gVisor technology, preventing any cross-access between workloads.
+• GPU containers are isolated using gVisor technology, preventing cross-access between workloads.

 6. Retention Period

-• Subscription and payment data is retained for the duration of the subscription, then archived for the legal tax period (5 years).
+• Subscription and payment-related data is retained for the duration of the subscription, then archived for the statutory tax period 5 years.

 • Support exchanges may be retained for service improvement or technical archiving purposes.

-• User data processed by AI engines is not retained beyond the request processing time, except for Mistral AI which may retain it for 30 days for abuse monitoring (see section 4.1).
+• User data processed by AI engines is not retained beyond the time required to process the request, with the exception of Mistral AI which may retain it for 30 days for abuse monitoring see section 4.1.
 For the OptIA Online engine, Modal deletes all function inputs and outputs as soon as the results have been retrieved.
-The Zero Data Retention (ZDR) option is available upon request from Mistral AI to eliminate this 30-day retention.
+The Zero Data Retention ZDR option is available upon request from Mistral AI to remove this 30-day retention.

-• OptiBot conversations in Local mode remain on the user's machine until they delete them or clear the browser cache.
+• OptiBot conversations in Local mode remain on the user's workstation until the user deletes them or clears the browser cache.

-• OptiBot conversations in Cloud sync mode are retained on Supabase servers as long as the user does not delete them (via soft delete).
+• OptiBot conversations in Cloud sync mode are retained on Supabase servers in encrypted form as long as the user does not delete them via soft delete.
 Deleted conversations are marked as deleted in the database but may be technically retained for limited recovery purposes.

 In accordance with Articles 15 to 22 of the GDPR, you have the following rights: